AztecProtocol/aztec-packages/docs/docs/tutorials/tutorials/contract_tutorials/token_contract.md

 We are also importing types from a `types.nr` file, which imports types from the `types` folder.
 You can view them [here](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/noir-contracts/contracts/token_contract/src).

 The main thing to note from this types folder is the `TransparentNote` definition.
 This defines how the contract moves value from the public domain into the private domain.
-It is similar to the `value_note` that we imported, but with some modifications namely, instead of a defined `owner`, it allows anyone that can produce the pre-image to the stored `secret_hash` to spend the note.
+It is similar to the `value_note` that we imported, but with some modifications namely, instead of a defined nullifier key, it allows anyone that can produce the pre-image to the stored `secret_hash` to spend the note.

 ### Note on private state